welpo/tabi-start/README.md

 ## Quick start

-1. On the top right of this page, click "Use this template" → "Create a new repository" (or clone this repository)
+1. On the top right of this page, click "Use this template" → "Create a new repository"
 2. Replace placeholders in `content/_index.md` and in the first four lines of `config.toml`
 3. Save your profile photo to `static/img/profile.webp` (or change the path to your image in `content/_index.md`)
 4. Start writing in `content/blog/`.
 See `content/blog/hello.md` for an example